PANCE Blueprint Reproductive System (7%)

 • < 32 weeks stop contractions and start 2 doses of steroid injection then deliver the baby – give antibiotics

-17. RH incompatibility (Lecture)
+17. Rh incompatibility (Lecture)

 Rh negative mother, Rh positive fetus - 1'st pregnancy is always unaffected Give Rhogam at 28 weeks, within 72 hours of delivery and during any uterine bleeding throughout pregnancy